-Starting age is case-dependant.
+Starting age is case-dependent.
 There are children that require special care since their very birth, like children who lack the sucking reflex.
 Premature or underweighted children should start during the first month of life.
 Other children begin the intervention once the family notices that some developmental milestones have not been achieved.

 How is the intervention structured?